debv/acp/README.md

    git clone your_repo_https_url.git
    ```

-3. Open the script you just saved in any text editor, edit lines 5-7 and save the file changes.
+3. Open your local `acp-on-change.sh` in any text editor, edit lines 5-7 and save the file changes.
 These edits will configure the script to your local machine and git repo.

 ## Usage